Jitender-Singh-NWM/assignment2-Test/README.md

 |Morocco    |Morocco officially the Kingdom of Morocco,is also a country in the Maghreb region of North Africa.Marrakesh is major tourist destination of Morroco.|4|
 |India      |India is a country of diversity ,there are many places for vacation.Shimla is one of the popular cities to visit in India.|5|
 |Porugal    |Portugal officially the Portuguese Republic ,is a country located on the Iberian Peninsula, in southwestern Europe, and whose territory also includes the Atlantic archipelagos of the Azores and Madeira.Alentejo is popular destination for vacation in portugal|6|

+---
+## Funny Quotes

+>Behind every great man is a woman rolling her eyes -*Jim Carey*

+>Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.-*Albert Einstein*